- Competing interests

 - Authors should not cite advertisments or advertorial material.

+Authors are responsible for the legal correctness of their manuscripts.
 BioMed Central has a legal responsibility to ensure that its journals do not publish material that infringes copyright or includes libellous or defamatory content.
 If a manuscript is perceived to contain potentially libellous content the Editors, with assistance from the publisher if required, will work with authors to remove the potentially problematic sections.
-Manuscripts containing material that infringes copyright or is potentially libellous or defamatory may be rejected at the Editor(s)’ discretion.
+Manuscripts containing material that infringes copyright or is potentially libellous or defamatory will be rejected.

 Authors must have permission from the copyright holder to reproduce any figures that are covered by copyright and cite the original source.
 Documentary evidence to support this permission must be made available to the Editor on request.
 Figures reproduced from those published under the Creative Commons Attribution License 4.0 may be reproduced, but only with correct attribution.